Detailed course offerings (Time Schedule) are available for

-DESIGN 480 Senior Project/Presentation (5) VLPA
+DESIGN 480 Senior Projects in Visual Communication Design (5) VLPA

 Presents an opportunity for advanced, individualized design research and study.
 Complete a unique capstone project based on individual design interests and prior experiences in the VCD program.
 Public exhibition of this project is required in the BFA Graduation Exhibition.
 Prerequisite: DESIGN 466; DESIGN 476.